autoplot/documentation/javadoc/org/autoplot/datasource/AbstractDataSourceFormatEditorPanel.md

-# org.autoplot.datasource.AbstractDataSourceFormatEditorPanelbase implements useful features.
-This was introduced initially to
+# org.autoplot.datasource.AbstractDataSourceFormatEditorPanel

- provide a boolean parameter to the HDF5DataSourceFormatEditorPanel.
+base implements useful features.
+This was introduced initially to provide a boolean parameter to the HDF5DataSourceFormatEditorPanel.

 ***
 <a name="getBooleanParam"></a>
 # getBooleanParam